 Disciplinary Team:

 As needed, representatives from the agencies responsible for investigating allegations of child abuse observe the interview, conducted by a Forensic Child Interview Specialist, on closed-circuit television.
-These representatives may include: local and/or State Police, a Victim Witness Advocate, an Assistant District Attorney, and an investigator from the Department of Children and Families.
+Representatives from the agencies responsible for investigating allegations of child abuse observe the interview, conducted by a Forensic Child Interviewer, to be observed by the MDT in a different room on closed-circuit television.
+These representatives include: local and/or State Police, a Victim Witness Advocate from the District Attorney’s office, an Assistant District Attorney, and a Pediatric SANE nurse from the Department of Mental Health.
+In some cases, there may be an investigator from the Department of Children and Families, the Disabled Persons Protection Commission, the FBI or HIS.

 New interviewers undergo intensive training and a continuous peer review process.